KitwareMedical/UltrasoundIntersonApps/README.md

 # TODO
 1. Cleanup code
-2. Simply optic nerev estimator.
+2. Simplify optic nerev estimator.
 3. The OpticNerveEstimator is allocated and deallcoated every time (and all the filters required).
 Shouls set this up as a a pipeline
 4. The optic nerve width estimates are not stored in order (display of estimate sis out order)